-There are presently Twenty active study circles operating under Eastern India Regional Council, Five CPE Chapters and Eight Study Groups.
+There are presently Twenty three active study circles operating under Eastern India Regional Council, Fouteen CPE Chapters and Two Study Groups.
 The cherished dream of EIRC is to kindle the spark within - to bring members and students of ICAI closer – to make them not only good professionals but also good human beings.
 With the active cooperation of members and students this society would be a better place to live in.
 Its time to take stock of activities, performance and outcome and plan appropriately for the future.

 Days to Recall On 10th December, 1975, the foundation stone of the present EIRC Building at 7, Russell Street was laid by the then Chief Justice, Calcutta High Court.
 On 14th April, 1977, the Building was inaugurated by the then Governor of West Bengal.
 The New Building of EIRC at Rajdanga, Kasba was inaugurated by CA Subodh Kumar Agarwal, Past President, ICAI on 17th January 2014.
 The same would become operational soon.